The PR BlogCreativityStorytelling & WritingThe Problem-Agitate-Solve (PAS) Formula for PR Writers

-The Problem-Agitate-Solve (PAS) Formula for PR Writers
+The PAS Formula for PR Writers

 Saving the solution for the end is fine, adding filler content isn't.